Materials-Consortia/OPTIMADE/optimade.rst

   The dictionary MAY contain the following fields:

-  - :field:`size`: Integer.
+  - :field:`length`: Integer.
-    The length of this dimension for the specific entry that this metadata entry pertains to.
+    The length of this array axis which MUST be the same as the length of the declared dimension for this axis in the corresponding property definition.
+    Note that the length of a dimension can be different for different entries if the length is not explicitly declared by the property definition.
+    For example, the number of frames, i.e., the length of the dimension named ``dim_frames``, is generally different for different trajectories.

   - :field:`sliceable`: Boolean.
-    If true, the server MUST handle slices for that dimension.
+    If :val:`true`, the server MUST handle slices for that dimension.
-    If false (which is the default), the server MAY handle slices for that dimension, or MAY return the error :http-error:`501 Not Implemented` when a client requests a slice involving this dimension.
+    If :val:`false`, the server MAY handle slices for that dimension, or MAY return the error :http-error:`501 Not Implemented` when a client requests a slice involving this dimension.
+    If the field is omitted or :val:`null`, it means the same thing as :val:`false`.

   - :field:`available_slice`: Dictionary or :val:`null`.
     This field describes a `slice object`_ where there MAY be non-null values in the data.